 Using these beans ensures a Baked Bean recipe that is not mush and absorbs all of the delicious seasonings in the pressure cooker.

-How To Make This Boston Baked Beans Recipe
+How To Make Instant Pot Baked Beans

 Tips And Tricks For Making This Instant Pot Vegetarian Boston Baked Beans Recipe

 - "How do you thicken Boston baked beans?"
-The trick is to mash some of the beans after cooking them in order to thicken it up.
+The trick is to mash some of the beans after cooking them in order to thicken them up.
 Just mash some up with the back of a spoon and mix it all together.

 What Do You Serve With Instant Pot Baked Beans?